Breaching Euclidean Distance-Preserving Data Perturbation Using Few Known Inputs: Experiments and Discussion

 The experiments are designed to assess the computational efficiency of the overall known input attack and its effectiveness at breaching privacy.
-We used two datasets as the input $X$, respectively: 1) a 100,000 tuple synthetic dataset generated from a 100-variate Gaussian distribution\footnote{The mean vector is specified by independently generating 100 numbers from a univariate Guassian with mean zero and variance one.
-The covariance matrix is specified by (i) independently generating 100 data tuples each with 100 independently generated entries a from a univariate Guassian with mean zero and variance one, (ii) computing the empirical covariance of this 100 tuple dataset.}; 2) the Letter Recognition dataset, 20,000 tuples and 16 numeric attributes, from UCI machine learning repository -- we removed tuples which were duplicated over the numeric attributes yielding a final dataset of 18,668 tuples.
+We performed two sets of experiments: (a) those involving only the known input attack, and (b) those comparing the known input attack with the attack of Kaplan {\em et al.} \citep{KPSS:2010}.
+In both sets of experiments, we used two datasets as the original, private data tuples $X$: 1) a 100,000 tuple synthetic dataset generated from a 100-variate Gaussian distribution\footnote{The mean vector is specified by independently generating 100 numbers from a univariate Gaussian with mean zero and variance one.
+The covariance matrix is specified by (i) independently generating 100 data tuples each with 100 independently generated entries a from a univariate Gaussian with mean zero and variance one, (ii) computing the empirical covariance of this 100 tuple dataset.}; 2) the Letter Recognition dataset, 20,000 tuples and 16 numeric attributes, from UCI machine learning repository \citep{FA:2010} -- we removed tuples which were duplicated over the numeric attributes yielding a final dataset of 18,668 tuples.
 The attacks were implemented in Matlab 7 (R14) and all experiments were carried out on a Thinkpad laptop with 1.83GHz Intel Core 2 CPU, 1.99GB RAM, and WindowsXP system.
+We did not compare our attack technique against the ICA-based attack in \citep{Guo_07p} and the known sample attack in \citep{Liu_06b} because the extremely small size of the known inputs will render these attacks ineffective.
+In all Figures, the error bars show one standard deviation above and below the average.